Sovereigntism (Puerto Rico): Pacto de Asociación, 2012 referendum and David Bernier

 Miguel Hernández Agosto and Héctor Luis Acevedo, which were supposed to reach a consensus.
-The Committee was unable to do and García Padilla did not intervene, leading to its eventual dissolution when Hernández Agosto was excused due to illness and Acevedo Vilá left when it was nearing a year of existence.
+The Committee was unable to do so and García Padilla did not intervene, leading to its eventual dissolution when Hernández Agosto was excused due to illness and Acevedo Vilá left when it was nearing a year of existence.
 Without a definition for the status formula to be defended in a referendum, the status issue stagnated during the following months, with the party seeking the counsel of constitutional lawyer Samuel Issacharoff by requesting his opinion on the viability of several proposals of both sovereign and territorial development.
 However, his reply was not made public and no further status initiatives were undertaken before García Padilla renounced his bid for re-election on December 14, 2015.

 Former Secretary of State David Bernier became the next president of the PPD and in his first message as candidate for Governor expressed that despite working towards a consensus, he personally believes in a "non colonial, non territorial" formula and favors a Constituent Assembly, also listing the status issue second among his priorities.
 The following day, this ideological shift resulted in Hernández Mayoral quitting his office as Secretary of Federal Affairs.
 In the first Board reunion presided by Bernier, members of both factions decided to wait for the resolution of Puerto Rico v.
 Sanchez Valle, a case active in the Supreme Court of the United States that could potentially rule that Puerto Rico does not currently possess any degree of sovereignty, before choosing which mechanism should be used.